reoxidant/calculator-obj-c/README.md

 # calculator-obj-c
-Project of calculator build from iOS sdk 13
+Project of calculator build from iOS sdk 13 t

 ## Screenshot